General

 How do I apply to transfer from the roll of practising to the roll of non-practising advocates?

-Please log into your Advocate LPS account and select the service “Transfer from Practising to Non-Practising Legal Advocate Roll”.
+Please log into your Advocate LPS account and select the service “Transfer from Practising to Non-Practising Legal Advocate Roll” Service.

 How long can I remain on the Roll of Non-Practising Advocates?